Backbase/golden-sample-app/README.md

 - This project is a reference implementation to showcase best practices to use when building a new Angular SPA for Backbase components and libraries.
 The project is updated with the latest versions of the tools and libraries used.
 - This prototype includes the following:
     - Authentication
-    - Enable support of the multiple languages
+    - Support of the multiple languages
     - Integration with a theme
     - Using existing journey installed from local NPM repository
     - Configuration of the journeys